 Frederick’s uncle Philip of Swabia (r.
 1198-1208 CE) had risen as the king of Germany after the death of Henry VI.
 His claim was rivaled by an anti-king, Otto of Brunswick (r.
 1209-1215 CE, later Otto IV).
 The Pope was convinced that the latter would keep the empire in the north separate from Sicily and extended his support to him.
 Philip of Swabia was murdered (1208 CE) by a German lord who was infuriated at being rejected as his daughter's suitor.
 Otto's path lay clear; with full ceremony, he was crowned in 1209 CE.
 Soon after his coronation, he challenged the papal authority and marched on to conquer Sicily.
 Although Otto was the emperor, it was the Pope who made emperors, and he could also excommunicate those who challenged him.

 This freed Otto's subjects from their oaths and exposed his land to attacks from rival European powers.
 Philip Augustus (r.
-1180-1223 CE), the king of France had invaded Otto's realm.
+1180-1223 CE), the king of France exploited the situation and invaded Otto's realm.
 Otto had close ties with the English, and the French king wished not to let his enemies gain the upper hand.
 Frederick rode to Germany in 1212 CE and by securing an alliance with Philip, he duly chastised Otto’s forces and was elected King of Germany in Frankfurt, in 1215 CE.
 After Otto's death in 1218 CE, Frederick's claim was unchallenged.

 Consolidation of Power